dannytoomey/example/README.md

-# Example with Python in Git
+# Python Basics

-This shows how to create a simple class that executes a command from the console, and how to use the class in another file.
+These exmaples start with some python basics, then show you how to create a simple class that executes a command from the console, and finally how to use the class in another file.

 Files included:
 - the_basics.py